nmsa/tma-framework-p/README.md

 The `TMA_Planning` is responsible for analyzing the measurements calculated by `TMA_Analyze`.
 All the scores that need to be consumed by `TMA_Planning` and will enqueued by `TMA_Analyze` on the `planning` topic.
 The `TMA_Planning` is responsible for executing the verification of the predefined rules.
-For each rule that is not respected, one mor more adaptations will be generated, which will be gathererd in a set of adaptations.
+For each rule that is not respected, one or more adaptations will be generated, which will be gathererd in a set of adaptations.

 The next step is to consolidate this set of adaptations in a "adaptation plan" by dealing with conflicting rules and priorities.
 In practice, this consolidated "adaptation plan" is optimized to allow the system to recover the desired levels of trustworthiness.